alnoki/AAAAAA/doc/dev-guide/procedures/sphinx.rst

 .. note::

-   When possible, use ``:ref:`` instead of ``:doc:``, because the project's :ref:`table of contents <sphinx:toctree-directive>` may change
+   When possible, use ``:ref:`` instead of ``:doc:``, because the project's :ref:`toctree <sphinx:toctree-directive>` may change

 .. seealso::

+   :stack-q:`Intersphinx with NumPy/Matplotlib
+   <21538983/specifying-targets-for-intersphinx-links-to-numpy-scipy-and-\
-   :xref:`intersphinx-numpy-matplotlib` has instructions for referencing :doc:`NumPy <numpy:about>` and :doc:`Matplotlib <matplotlib:index>`, though
+   matplotlib>` has instructions for referencing :doc:`NumPy <numpy:about>` and :doc:`Matplotlib <matplotlib:index>`, though
    standard procedures from above are usually sufficient for :term:`AAAAAA`